WWII vet who got degree delayed by nearly 7 decades has died

-TOLEDO, Ohio (AP) — A funeral home and a family friend say a World War II veteran from Ohio who received his college degree last spring nearly 70 years after he last sat in a classroom has died.
+TOLEDO, Ohio (AP) — A World War II veteran who flew planes for the Navy and received his college degree last spring nearly 70 years after he last sat in a classroom has died, his family said.

-Newcomer Funeral Home in Toledo says Bob Barger died Wednesday.
 He was 97.

-Barger was honored in June at the University of Toledo’s commencement ceremony, where he received an associate’s degree and a standing ovation.
+Bob Barger died Wednesday at a Toledo retirement community where he lived, according to Newcomer Funeral Home and a family friend.

-A review last year of his transcripts from the late 1940s showed he completed enough classes to qualify for the degree that wasn’t offered when he was in school.
+He graduated from the University of Toledo in June after a review of his transcripts from the late 1940s showed he completed enough courses to qualify for an associate’s degree — a two-year diploma not offered when he was still in school.

+“It was something I never dreamed of,” he said after learning he would get his diploma.
+“I knew I couldn’t go back to school now.”

 Most Read Nation & World Stories